notofonts/nko/fontbakery/googlefonts-NotoSansNKoUnjoined-report.md

 * 🔥 **FAIL** This is a Noto font but it lacks an ARTICLE.en_us.html file [code: missing-article]
-</div></details><details><summary>🔥 <b>FAIL:</b> Checking OS/2 usWinAscent & usWinDescent. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/family/win_ascent_and_descent">com.google.fonts/check/family/win_ascent_and_descent</a>)</summary><div>

-* 🔥 **FAIL** OS/2.usWinAscent value should be equal or greater than 1095, but got 1069 instead [code: ascent]
 </div></details><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: i̊ i̋ j̀ j́ j̃ j̄ j̈ į̀ į́ į̂ į̃ į̄ į̌
+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌

-The dot of soft dotted characters should disappear in other cases, for example: ĩ ĭ i̇ ǐ i̒ ĩ̦ ĭ̦ i̦̇ i̦̊ i̦̋ ǐ̦ i̦̒ ĩ̧ ĭ̧ i̧̇ i̧̊ i̧̋ ǐ̧ i̧̒ ĵ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̊ į̋ į̒ į̦̀ į̦́ į̦̂ į̦̃ į̦̄ į̦̆ į̦̇ į̦̈ į̦̊ į̦̋ į̦̌ į̦̒ į̧̀ į̧́ [code: soft-dotted]
 </div></details><details><summary>⚠ <b>WARN:</b> Combined length of family and style must not exceed 27 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/family_and_style_max_length">com.google.fonts/check/name/family_and_style_max_length</a>)</summary><div>